 MARCH 18, 20202:00-3:00 p.m.Webcast (FREE for Members)

-If you're not able to attend, register now and watch the recorded webcast later!
+Not able to attend?
+Register now and watch the recorded webcast on-demand.

 Two thirds of American workers are approaching burnout.
 Furthermore, in May, 2019 the World Health Organization named burnout an official medical diagnosis, explaining it as "a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed."

 Learn how to prevent burnout in yourself and others by understanding how to recognize and reframe your reactions to stress cognitively based on the work of Dr. Albert Ellis, who in the 1960's developed a methodology called cognitive behavior therapy (CBT) with Janice Litvin.OBJECTIVES

 1. Recognize and identify how you developed your current thought patterns of handling stress